 When was the last time you took a look under your stove’s hood filter and checked out the range hood filter?
 I bet that it’s been awhile since…you’ve never done this!
-And let me tell you something: you won’t gonna like what it’s in there.
-The main purpose of a hood filter is to collect grease and needs to be cleaned frequently.
+And let me tell you something: you’re not going to like what’s in there.
+The main purpose of a hood filter is to collect grease, but that mess needs to be cleaned frequently.
 Otherwise, your hood filter will become blocked with grease and it will be covered with some disgusting sticky film.

-If you’ve never cleaned your stove hood filters before, you’ll want to start with a deep cleaning then clean them weekly to keep them in good condition.
+If you’ve never cleaned your stove hood filters before, you’ll have to start with a deep cleaning.

-2. Add greasy hood vent filter and soak for 15 minutes inside the sink (or tub).
+➡ Add the greasy range hood filter and soak it for 15 minutes inside the sink (or tub).

-3. Using the gloves to remove them from dirty water.
+➡ Next, use the gloves to remove it from that dirty water.

-4. If hood vent filters are extremely dirty repeat step 1 and 2.
-After 15 minutes use a gloved hand and swish filter around in borax water to break up any remaining grease.
+➡ If the range hood filters are extremely dirty, repeat steps 1 and 2.
+After 15 minutes, stir the filter in that borax water to break up any remaining grease.

-5. Use a paper towel to wipe off any remaining grease around edges and rinse hood vent filters using clean water.
+➡ Use a paper towel to wipe off any remaining grease around edges and rinse the hood filter using clean water.

 The use of vinegar and baking soda would also be an effective alternative.
-These two incredible grease melters will un-stuck dirt from your hood filters.
+These two incredible grease melters will unstick dirt from your hood filters.

-- Find a pot large enough for the filter and sufficiently fill it up with water.
+✅ Find a pot large enough (that could fit the filter) and fill it up with water.

-- Once boiling add 3 tablespoons of vinegar and 2 teaspoons of baking soda to the solution, one after another.
-Add the baking soda in slowly and not all in one go.
+✅ Once the water is boiling, add 3 tablespoons of vinegar and 2 teaspoons of baking soda, one at a time.
+Add the baking soda gradually, not all in one go.

-- Place the filter and let it stay for 30 minutes to an hour.
+✅ Place the filter inside the pot and let it sit there for 30 minutes to one hour.

-- Remove the filter using tongs and place it in the sink and scrub hard on both sides.
+✅ Remove the filter using tongs and place it in the sink.
+Scrub hard on both sides.
 Your range hood filter is now shiny and ready to collect grease.